-The mission of the Wayne State University Physician Assistant Studies program is to develop highly competent and passionate physician assistants who are deeply committed to the practice of medicine in a range of urban and underserved health care settings.
-The program exemplifies excellence and innovation in health care delivery and service to the community.
+The mission of the Wayne State University Physician Assistant Studies program is to develop proficient physician assistants centered in an urban environment who are dedicated to the practice of medicine and service to diverse communities.

 The didactic and clinical portions of the program reflect a fundamental allegiance to the compassionate delivery of services to those in need.
-The program implements this commitment through a curriculum which emphasizes the practical and policy issues of: health promotion and disease prevention; primary care delivery in inner city and urban medically under served areas, and the delivery of care to populations with special needs.
+The program implements this commitment through a curriculum that emphasizes the practical and policy issues of health promotion and disease prevention, primary care delivery in inner-city and urban medically underserved areas, and the delivery of care to populations with special needs.

 The PA Studies program is committed to a student-centered approach to graduate education and maintains an atmosphere of mutual respect and an environment promoting personal growth and professional advancement.
 Graduates of the program are highly qualified, ethical practitioners who are prepared for lifelong learning in all aspects of medicine.